learnbaydev/bloglearnbay_v2/src/posts/blockchain-in-supply-chain.md

 It's obvious that blockchain-expertized software developers are going to be in the limelight in the upcoming years.
 In fact, if you are already a developer, you must upskill yourself with blockchain expertise.
 It's guaranteed that you can achieve even a 200% hike by the next year.

-However, instead of random and unstructured study, you must do a proper industry-demanding <a href="https://www.learnbay.co/full-stack-software-development-program" target="_blank">software development course with blockchain specialization</a>.
+However, instead of random and unstructured study, you must do a proper industry-demanding <a href="https://www.learnbay.co/full-stack-software-development-program" target="_blank">Software Development course with blockchain specialization</a>.
 Also, don't forget to confirm if your chosen course offered guaranteed job assistance or not.
 If you choose the right course and dedicatedly learn it, no one can resist you transforming your software developer career in a sky-high direction.